-Spain's decree for a suspension of hostilities is submitted to Congress for just and careful attention, with the observation that if the measure attains a successful result, "then our aspirations as a peace-loving people will be realized.
-If it fails it will be only another justification for our contemplated action.
+Spain's decree for a suspension of hos-- What promises to be one of the tillties is submitted to Congress for just and careful attention, with the observation that if the measure attains a success ful result, "then our aspirations as peace-loving people will be realized.
+If it fails it will be only another justification for our contemplated action."